 MAVENCLAD is not recommended for use in people with clinically isolated syndrome (CIS).

-It is not known if MAVENCLAD is safe and effective in children under 18 years of age.
+It is not known if MAVENCLAD is safe and effective in children under 18 years of age and is therefore not recommended.

 MAVENCLAD may cause serious side effects, including: